nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Nuxeo Rest API Adapters are Now Overridable {{since '10.2'}}

-Nuxeo-AllowOverride: true has been added to the rest module of Nuxeo Platform so that it becomes possible to override an adapter.
+`Nuxeo-AllowOverride: true` has been added to the REST module of Nuxeo Platform so that it becomes possible to override an adapter.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24532](https://jira.nuxeo.com/browse/NXP-24532).